SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/github.md

 ## Sharing code

 Mistakes will happen.
 You will accidentally include changes you didn't mean to include or push to the wrong branch.
 The great thing is that you can't break things permanently.
-GitHub uses `git` and it's made for rolling back changes.
-Someone more experienced may need to lend a hand, but it's all there.
+GitHub uses `git` for version control and it's specifically made for rolling back changes.
+Docassemble does not give full access to its features and its a complex ecosystem, so someone more experienced may need to lend a hand, but it's all there.
 Your gut won't believe it right now, but you will come to trust the process.

 ### Commit - EARLY AND OFTEN